Darrenswift/Rubrik_Quotas/README.md

 Script use is designed to give quotas funcationality on Rubrik CDM.
 The script has 'soft' and 'hard' limits.

-A soft limit being defined as an email out to an administrator of the Rubrik CDM platform wwarning that the soft threshold has been reached or exceeded.
+A soft limit 'slimits' being defined as an email out to an administrator of the Rubrik CDM platform wwarning that the soft threshold has been reached or exceeded.

-A hard limit will pause the SLA's which have passed the threshold, resulting in no more backup jobs running to that SLA(s).
+A hard limit 'hlimits' will pause the SLA's which have passed the threshold, resulting in no more backup jobs running to that SLA(s).

 ## Variables to Configure